encukou/abi3/ISOLATE_STDLIB_MODULES.rst

 2. Prepare for module state; establish a module state `struct`, add an instance as a static global variable, and create helper stubs for fetching the module state.
-3. Add relevant global variables to the module state `struct` and modify code that accesses the global state to use the module state helpers instead.
+3. Add relevant global variables to the module state `struct`, and modify code that accesses the global state to use the module state helpers instead.
 This step may be broken into several PR's.
 4. Where necessary, convert heap types to static types.
 5. Convert the global module state struct to true module state.
 6. Implement multi-phase initialisation.

-Preferably, steps 4 through 6 should all land early in a single alpha development phase.
+Steps 4 through 6 should preferably land in a single alpha development phase.

 Backwards Compatibility